 It wasn’t the first time in his years on Shelter Island that Phil has been honored.
 In 2011, he was named Emergency Medical Technician of the Year after 35 years with the Emergency Medical Services.
 That came on top of a 1999 Firefighter of the Year Award.

-Mr. Brown recalled speaking with the late — and revered — Ben Jones about the volunteer service Phil had given to the community a few years before Phil was honored by the Lions Club.
+Mr. Brown recalled speaking with the late — and revered — Ben Jones about the volunteer service Phil had given to the community, a few years before he was honored by the Lions Club.

 Mr. Jones was receiving a Lifetime Achievement Award at an EMS dinner, but took time to tell his fellow volunteers that one person in the room had accomplished a “hat trick,” giving service to three entities — the ambulance squad, the Fire Department and the Board of Fire Commissioners.

 “Phil is a regular guy, you may even call him an ordinary guy, but when you look beneath the surface, you can safely say he is the guy who does extraordinary things every day of his life,” Dr. Frank Adipietro said.
 Dr. Adipietro is medical director for the Shelter Island Emergency Medical Services.

 “He wakes up every day and says, ‘What can I do to help the other guy?
 What can I do to make a difference?
 What can I do for my community?”
 Dr. Adipietro said.

 “Phil puts a lot of energy into what he does” and has “a determined approach,” Mr. Brown said.

 He has known his friend since the two were teenagers and Phil was helping his dad, Jerome Power, at Ketcham’s Store, which was located at the site of today’s Tuck Shop.
 He said of his friend, “he can come across as gruff but behind that persona there is a lot of heart.”